Senga Nengudi: Exhibitions

 Nengudi has staged a large number of solo shows at galleries and museums in the United States and internationally.
 Her solo shows include Senga Nengudi (1971), California State University, Los Angeles; Vestige: The Discovery of America by Christopher Columbus’ S.D.
 (1981), Just Above Midtown Gallery, New York; Warp Trance (2007), Pennsylvania Academy of the Fine Arts, Philadelphia; Senga Nengudi: Improvisational Gestures (2015-2018), originating at the University of Colorado Colorado Springs Galleries of Contemporary Art; Head Back & High: Senga Nengudi, Performance Objects (1976 – 2015) (2018), originating at the Baltimore Museum of Art; and Senga Nengudi: Topologies (2021) at the Philadelphia Museum of Art.

 The artist has also participated in a wide array of group shows and exhibitions, including the 57th Venice Biennale (2017).
+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).